JoeOwnage67/MEDIEVAL-MEDICINES-MO-EDITION/readme.md

 - Adds two tiers of healing potions that can be ingested to speed healing and immunity gain, but they do have some drawbacks.

 LESSER HEALING POTION:
-- Requires herbal extract, raw berries, and raw herbs.
+- Requires herbal medicine, raw berries, and raw herbs.
 Can be crafted at Crafting Spot, Drug Lab, or Alchemy Bench.

 MINOR HEALING POTION:
-- Requires lesser healing potion, and amber, which can be found in dark forest biome.
+- Requires lesser healing potion, herbal extract, and amber, which can be found in dark forest biome from felled trees.
 Can be crafted at Drug Lab or Alchemy Bench.

 **MOD MEDICINES PATCH**